top of page

 The situation has been made worst by the warming of the climate by allowing easier gas filtration through the drying ground.

 Over the last decade, we have noted much higher radioactive meter reading in most homes we serviced.
-So common were the properties with high readings, its fair to say every home owner should arrange for a radioactive survey test on their property and if you live on the Costa del sol, the survey is free.
+So common were the properties with high readings, its fair to say every home owner should arrange for a radioactive survey test on property in Ireland so book a survey with BMT today.

 Possible symptoms include shortness of breath (difficulty breathing), a new or worsening cough, pain or tightness in the chest, hoarseness, or trouble swallowing.